 Barnard College Acceptable Use Policy

-Barnard College requires that all users accessing college resources abide by the standards of acceptable usage indicated within this policy.
-This policy codifies appropriate usage, establishes the need for users to respect the rights of others and to be in compliance with all college policies, policies of external networks and resources, applicable local, state, federal and international laws and regulations.
+Barnard College requires that all users accessing college resources abide by the standards of acceptable usage set forth in this policy.
+This policy defines appropriate usage of College resources in order to ensure that all users respect the rights of others, maintain the integrity of College resources, and comply with all College policies, the policies of applicable external resources, and applicable local, state, federal, and international laws and and regulations.

-This policy applies to all individuals who access, use, or control college resources.
-Those individuals include, but are not limited to staff, faculty, students, those working on behalf of the college, guests, tenants, visitors, and individuals authorized by affiliated institutions and organizations.
+This policy applies to all individuals who access, use, or control College resources.
+These individuals include, but are not limited to, faculty, staff, students, those working on behalf of the College, guests, tenants, visitors, and individuals authorized to use College resources by affiliated institutions and organizations.

 General Standards for Acceptable Use

 - College resources must be used responsibly, ethically, and professionally to support the mission of the College.

 - College resources must be used in compliance with all Barnard policies and procedures and applicable local, state, federal, and international laws and regulations.